gabrielesh/collectionbuilder-workshop/markdown.md

 ```

 **Unordered Lists**
-To make an unordered list use `-` to make it.
-For every new list item add it on a new line.
+To make an unordered list use `-`.
+Add every new list item on a new line.

 ```
 These are categories of ghosts and monsters that are found in the digital exhibit.